Our Programs include Educational Workshops – Community Service – Habitat Restoration – Advocacy for Environmental Issues.

 This is a yard party hosted by the Nature Stewards Program at the VonRanker’s Native Wildlife Habitat in Newcastle, WA.

-Past events have been a full day of celebration with workshops and networking opportunities where other environmental non-profits and “green,” Eco-friendly businesses share their environmental sustainable practices and products.
-We have plant trees, offered activities for kids and workshops on various topics related to the environment.
+Past events have been a full day of celebration in Lake Boren Park with workshops and networking opportunities where other environmental non-profits and “green,” Eco-friendly businesses share their environmental sustainable practices and products.
+We plant trees, offer activities for kids and workshops on various topics related to the environment.

-We have produced Newcastle Earth Day since 2008, focusing on the many ways to Steward the Planet.
+We have produced Newcastle Earth Day since 2008, focusing on the many ways to make a difference locally and globally.

 - “Earth Heroes” Awards Students for their Earth Friendly Classroom Activities